 My love of cajun-y, seafood-y flavors is well-documented.

-I love a good crawfish boil, and even have a plan for using the leftovers.
+I love a good crawfish boil, and even have a great crawfish pasta recipe for using the leftovers.
 I love cajun-flavored dips and soups.

 But my hatred of breakfast foods is also well-documented.